Sign up to receive our Cotswolds lifestyle journal and latest market analysis to your inbox

 Take a trip to the theatre with the fabulous Barn Theatre in Cirencester.
 The Barn Theatre Project was established as a charity by Ian and Chrissie Carling with the aim of building a bold legacy in the arts for the community of Cirencester.
 Today, they are one of the leading producing house theatres in the country.
 With a mission to inspire people and demonstrate the crucial role professional theatre can play in improving the wellbeing of the community, seeing a production at the Barn Theatre is a truly special experience we’d recommend, whatever the weather!

-This month sees the cast and crew take on the enigma of David Copperfield, a terrific theatrical roller-coaster.
-Explore what else is in the pipeline and what’s on over on their website.
+Explore what is in the pipeline and what’s on over on their website.

 Afternoon tea at The Slaughters Inn